-• In all three cases a collision is possible.

-- CSMA determines collisions by the lack of an ACK which results in a TIMEOUT. {This is extremely expensive with respect to performance.} - If a collision occurs, THEN wait a random amount of time and retransmit.
+- In all three cases a collision is possible. - CSMA determines collisions by the lack of an ACK which results in a TIMEOUT. {This is extremely expensive with respect to performance.} - If a collision occurs, THEN wait a random amount of time and start over.

-CSMA/CD CSMA with Collision Detection
+CSMA/CD Collisions

-- If a collision is detected during transmission, THEN immediately cease transmitting the frame. - The first station to detect a collision sends a jam signal to all stations to indicate that there has been a collision. - After receiving a jam signal, a station that was attempting to transmit waits a random amount of time before attempting to retransmit. - The maximum time needed to detect a collision is 2 x propagation delay.
+- If a collision is detected during transmission, THEN immediately cease transmitting the frame. - The first station to detect a collision sends a jam signal to all stations to indicate that there has been a collision. - After receiving a jam signal, a station that was attempting to transmit waits a random amount of time before attempting to retransmit. - The maximum time needed to detect a collision = 2 x propagation delay.